 The overall purpose of TAP is to foster non-motorized transportation infrastructure that is safe, in good physical condition, accessible, and capable of reducing traffic congestion.
 TAP awards will range from a minimum of $400,000 ($320,000 Federal) to a maximum of $1,000,000 ($800,000 Federal) supporting projects, although communities can use local or other funding sources for more expensive projects.

-September 2nd was the deadline for submittal of proposals for the second funding round of the Transportation Alternatives Program (TAP).
+In 2016 NHDOT completed the second funding round of the Transportation Alternatives Program (TAP).
 Seven full proposals were received from communities in the RPC region.
 In aggregate these proposals request $4,541,502 in federal funding and have a total project cost of $5,776,677.

 Statewide 46 applications were submitted requesting a total of $25 million in federal funding.
 This compares to the approximately $5.4 million pool available statewide for the two year funding round.
 If divided equally among the nine planning regions, this would equate to approximately $600,000 per region, though there is not an explicit criterion for geographic distribution in this funding round, and relatively little weight is placed on regional project rank.